FiazBinSayeed/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Sentiment analysis of specific topics being discussed on Twitter.
+Sentiment and polarity analysis of specific topics being discussed on Twitter.
+Polarity>1 = Positive Sentiment.
+Polarity<1 = Negative Sentiment.

 Need a Twitter developer account in order to receive your personal API keys.